Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 Styling Tips

-- Get regular trims for sharp look
+- Get regular trims for a sharp look

-- Consider face shape before choosing
+- Consider your face shape first

 - Visit a professional for first cut